Nosto/nosto-shopware6/README.md

 ![General Settings](images/general-settings.png?raw=true)

-1. **Global** By enabling this setting, Nosto will cache the product and category pages for not logged in users.
+1. By enabling this setting, Nosto tracking JS scripts will be initialized and loaded directly after guest’s very first interaction with storefront page.
+It can be used for prevent storefront performance issues during page loading.
 2. **Channel specific** The selected domain will be used for the product URLs during the product sync.

 <a name="configuration-tag-assignment"></a>